MediaComem/comem-archidep/ex/docker-compose-todolist.md

 It is now finally time to define the application service.
 Here's what you want to do:

-* Run a container based on the Dockerfile you just created.
+- Run a container based on the Dockerfile you just created.
-  * The image might need to be built if it has never been built locally.
+  - The image might need to be built if it has never been built locally.
-* Pass some environment variables to FPM, at the very least:
+- Pass some environment variables to FPM, at the very least:
-  * The host at which the database can be reached (the `$TODOLIST_DB_HOST` variable).
+  - The host at which the database can be reached (the `$TODOLIST_DB_HOST` variable).
-  * The password of the `todolist` database user (the `$TODOLIST_DB_PASS` variable).
+  - The password of the `todolist` database user (the `$TODOLIST_DB_PASS` variable).
-* Restart FPM automatically when there is an issue (Systemd's old job).
+- Restart FPM automatically when there is an issue (systemd's old job).

 There's also one last thing that is different compared to the FPM exercise: now that you are running 2 isolated containers, FPM and MySQL, you need to express